matthewshan/edu-102-dotnet-code/samples/age-estimation/README.md

 This will output a message with the name and estimated age:

 ```
-Betty has an estimated age of 76
+Betty has an estimated age of 77
 ```

+This queries an external API which randomizes the age so the output might not be exactly the same.

 Additionally, this example provides tests for the Workflow and Activity code.